 CLASSY WINNERS RARELY MISSED BY THE BOOKIES

 Picking the winner of the Irish 2000 Guineas isn’t quite as simple as backing an Aidan O’Brien horse.
 Punters have a lot of previous stats and trends to go on though, with the most helpful surrounding recent performances.
 Having a run inside three weeks of making the trip to the Curragh is a prerequisite whilst the vast majority of recent winners ran at Newmarket last time out.
+Again it is worth noting that this wasn’t possible in 2020.

 When it comes to previous wins, punters should side with horses who have already got the job done over at least 7 furlongs.
 This is a Group 1 race for top class, specialist milers though, so those three-year-olds who have won over longer than 1 mile should be viewed with caution.